linuxhw/hw-probe/README.md

 ###### Install On Debian

+Install dependencies:

+    sudo apt install libdigest-sha-perl curl hwinfo dmidecode pciutils usbutils smartmontools edid-decode \
+    util-linux lsb-release lm-sensors mcelog wireless-tools x11-utils

+Then probe your computer by:

+    curl -s https://raw.githubusercontent.com/linuxhw/hw-probe/master/hw-probe.pl | sudo perl - -all -upload

-See INSTALL for instructions on how to properly configure repository on Debian.
+See INSTALL for instructions on how to properly configure necessary PPA repository on Debian if you want to install a package.

 ###### Requires